BtheGit/redux-redux/README.md

 You're still pretty new to Javascript.
 But now the pressure is on to use a framework, so you've picked up React.
 You're starting to get the basic gist of it, there's still a lot of magic, especially when it comes to Webpack.
 You've been hearing about Redux for almost as long as you've been hearing about React.
 Everything you read tells you you'll know when you need it, don't rush it.
 But you know the truth is that every job description you see mentions React and Redux in the same breath.
 So you figure there's no time to waste.
 Even if your personal project that you're making to learn React is pretty simple, you still want to use the same tools the pros use.

-And then you hit the inevitable wall of jargon, split files, and boilerplate.
+And then you hit the inevitable wall of jargon, endless files, and boilerplate.

 Does it really take 5 files to deal with one variable??

 The simple answer is no. It doesn't.
 Redux is an amazing tool in large part because it is so simple.
 That simplicity also allows a great deal of flexibility in how it's structured and used.
 That flexibility means a lot of time has gone into finding the best way among many of doing things (best practices).
 And those best practices means sometimes it can be very hard as a beginner to see the forest for the trees.
-Our goal today is to build a very simple version of redux in the most ELI5 way we can, one step at a time.
+Our goal today is to build a simplified version of redux in the most ELI5 way we can, one step at a time.

-Along the way we'll explore a lot of important Javascript concepts that might similarly feel a bit confusing as a beginner and, similarly, aren't really all that difficult at all.
+Along the way we'll explore a lot of important Javascript concepts that might feel a bit confusing as a relative beginner and, similarly, aren't really all that difficult at all.
 Large sections of this guide will look at these general concepts and talk with the expectation that even if you've learnt them, they may still feel a little unclear.

-By the end, we will hopefully have a clearer grasp of some of the most useful Javascript rulesand patterns and, at the same time, a better understanding of Redux (and why implementing it in small scale projects isn't entirely a waste of time and effort).
+By the end, we will hopefully have a clearer grasp of some of the most useful Javascript rules and patterns and, at the same time, a better understanding of Redux (and why implementing it in small scale projects isn't entirely a waste of time and effort).

-I should mention that we aren't really going to talk about React in this course.
-Redux is used with it most commonly, but Redux is really just a vanilla Javascript library and can be used anywhere. 'react-redux' is a library that is built to connect React components with the Redux library. after we have a strong command of Redux it will be a lot easier to see what is happening in react-redux, but we won't build that library from scratch as well, just cover the essentials to feel like we know what is going on underneath the hood.
+I should mention that we aren't really going to talk about React in this guide.
+Redux is used with it most commonly, but Redux is really just a vanilla Javascript library and can be used anywhere. 'react-redux' is a library that is built to connect React components with the Redux library.
+After we have a strong command of Redux it will be a lot easier to see what is happening in react-redux, but we won't build that library from scratch as well, we'll just touch on it at the end to feel like we know what is going on underneath the hood.

+Finally, I would to also say, in no uncertain terms, that this guide is by no means written to cast aspersions on the documentation that surrounds Redux itself.
+Not only is the Redux source code clear and elegant, the creators have done an amazing job explaining and documenting their work.
+There is an excellent series on Egghead by Dan Abramov that introduces the library by rebuilding it from scratch, much like we are doing today.
+This guide is ust aimed at people who may be still coming to grips with Javascript itself.
+Exposure to Redux is happening sooner and sooner for new developers and this is written with those coders in mind.

+Without further ado, let's get started!

 ## Part 1: Creating a Redux store